rackerlabs/technical-blog/_posts/2020-02-26-topics-in-the-google-cloud-professional-data-engineer-certification-exam.md

 -	BigQuery (BQ) data transfer service and connectors
 -	When to use normalized and denormalized data
--	Loading different data formats into BQ, including a good understanding of the Apache Avro&trade;, CSV, Apache Parquet, and JSON formats.
+-	Loading different data formats into BQ, including a good understanding of the Apache Avro&trade;, CSV, Apache Parquet, and JSON formats
 -	Pricing with slots
 -	Cached queries